Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

-\paragraph{A relation characterizing the pasting schemes.} There are several ways of parametrizing the pasting schemes using combinatorial structures, such as Batanin tree~\cite{batanin1998monoidal}.
-In fact these tree also assemble into a category, which can be proved to be equivalent to the category $\COH_0$~\cite{ara2010groupoides, berger2002cellular, joyal1997disks}.
+\paragraph{A relation characterizing the pasting schemes.} Apart from tables of dimensions, there are several ways of parametrizing pasting schemes using combinatorial structures, such as Batanin trees~\cite{batanin1998monoidal}.
+In fact these trees also assemble into a category, which can be proved to be equivalent to the category $\COH_0$~\cite{ara2010groupoides, berger2002cellular, joyal1997disks}.
 Other combinatorial descriptions of pasting schemes are also possible, such as Dyck words, or non-decreasing parking functions, as well as inductive definitions.
 We refer the reader to~\cite{benjamin2020type} for a brief presentation of these views.
-We focus here on a characterization due to Finster and Mimram~\cite{catt}, using a binary relation. \begin{defi} Consider a globular set $G$, we introduce the relation $\triangleleft$ on its set of cells to be the transitive closure of the relation generated, for all cell $x$ of $G$, by
+We focus here on a characterization due to Finster and Mimram~\cite{catt}, using a binary relation.